jrihon/thesis/chapters/00_chapter/00_section_03.typ

 , "Potential Operator" accent(V, "^")
 )
 $<eq-electron-schrodinger>
 If we consider the nuclei at a standstill, this means their kinetic energy goes to zero as they portray no velocity.
 Since they do not move, we do not need to account for a change in positions of the nuclei with respect to their repulsion.
 In other words, we can safely assume that the nucleic repulsion term will not vary, therefore becoming a constant value.
-What we end up with is an analytical equation where we consider (i) the kinetic energy of the individual electrons (ii) the attraction of the electrons to the stationary nuclei (iii) the repulsion of the electrons with one another and lastly (iv) the repulsion of stationary nuclei - a constant value.
+What we end up with is an analytical equation where we consider (i) the kinetic energy of the individual electrons (ii) the attraction of the electrons to the stationary nuclei (iii) the repulsion of the electrons with one another and lastly (iv) the repulsion of stationary nuclei - a constant value (@eq-electron-schrodinger).

 //
 //